Tested: Is Squarespace Good For SEO in 2024?

 • and can also be used to show additional search features (rich snippets)

-If you’re not familiar with structured data and its impact on SEO, we recommend reading our rich snippets guide.
+If you’re not familiar with schema and its impact on SEO, we recommend reading our rich snippets guide.

 You can add custom schema markup to a regular page on a Squarespace site.
 But you’re going to have to do it using their “code injection” functionality, which you’ll find under “Advanced” in page settings.